whbeers/buffer_overflow/README.md

 The effect is designed to be assembled in a similar way to other PedalPCB effects, and is compatible with their [3PDT footswitch utility PCB](https://www.pedalpcb.com/product/3pdt/).
 More detailed instructions TODO, for now refer to PedalPCB instructions... and buy thier PCBs.

+## Versioning

+My pcb designs utilize the following versioning scheme (I'll add to this as I produce more revisions):
+ - v0.0XX: A candidate design that has not yet been produced and tested.
+ - v0.XX: A design that has been produced, tested, and any initial errors addressed.

+The current version of the Buffer Overflow Overdrive effect is v0.1.

 ## Name
 *The name "Buffer Overflow" is a reflection of the nature of the effect (an overdrive) and security nerdery.*